 Q. What type of computer will I need?

-Participants can access all required software installed on the machines in the Wurster Hall computer lab via remote desktop connection.
+A. Participants can access all required software installed on the machines in the Wurster Hall computer lab via remote desktop connection.
 A reliable internet connection is more important than the type or computing power of the device used.

 Q. What materials will I need to participate?